Jane Harman: Other activities

 Harman served as a member of the Defense Policy Board, the State Department Foreign Affairs Policy Board, the Director of National Intelligence’s Senior Advisory Group, and the Homeland Security Advisory Council.
 She was a member of the CIA External Advisory Board from 2011 to 2013.
 Harman is a Trustee of the Aspen Institute and an Honorary Trustee of the University of Southern California.
 She also serves on the Presidential Debates Commission and the Committee for a Responsible Federal Budget and is a member of the ReFormers Caucus of Issue One.

 She is a member of the Aspen Strategy Group, and serves on the Executive Committees of the Trilateral Commission and the Munich Security Conference.

 Personal life

 Harman's first marriage was to Richard Frank, in 1969, with whom she had two children.
 Her second marriage was to audio pioneer and multi-millionaire Sidney Harman, who served from 1977 to 1979 as the Undersecretary of the Department of Commerce in the Carter administration before repurchasing the company he founded, Harman International Industries, and later taking it public.
 She also had two children with him.
 She has eight grandchildren.

-Sidney Harman retired in 2008 from Harman Industries, purchased Newsweek Magazine in 2010, and founded the Academy for Polymathic Study at USC before he died in April 2011.
+Sidney Harman retired in 2008 from Harman Industries, purchased Newsweek magazine in 2010, and founded the Academy for Polymathic Study at USC before he died in April 2011.
 Harman maintains her residence in Venice Beach, California, and has homes in Washington, D.C., and Aspen, Colorado.

+Harman was a good friend of Senator Dianne Feinstein, and was among the last people to visit Feinstein prior to her death in 2023.